uptech/engineering/content/docs/organization/squads-and-guilds/index.md

 top = false
 +++

 At Uptech Studio we organize ourselves in a similar fashion to Spotify with Squads & Guilds.
-However how we define Squads & Guilds is a bit different.
+However, how we define Squads & Guilds is a bit different.

 ## TLDR